friday27/backend-dev/leetcode_note.md

 1365\.
 How Many Numbers Are Smaller Than the Current Number
 1380\.
 Lucky Numbers in a Matrix
 1381\.
 Design a Stack With Increment Operation
+1389\.
+Create Target Array in the Given Order
 1394\.
 Find Lucky Integer in an Array (To be improved)
 1396\.
 Design Underground System
+1399\.
+Count Largest Group
 1403\.
 Minimum Subsequence in Non-Increasing Order
 1408\.
 String Matching in an Array
 1413\.
 Minimum Value to Get Positive Step by Step Sum